Axion detection via superfluid $^3$He ferromagnetic phase and quantum measurement techniques

 where $\phi$ is an overall phase, and $R_{\mu j}$ is a relative rotation of the spin and orbital spaces, represented by a rotation axis $\vec{n}$ and a rotation angle $\theta$.
 Note that there are more than one choice of the order parameter in the A phase corresponding to the choices of particular directions of spin and orbital spaces, both of which are assumed to be the $z$-axis in the above expression.

 When we turn on an external magnetic field $\vec{B}$, the potential $V$ has two more invariant terms

-The term $F^{(1)}$ is there only for the indices $\mu,\nu$ because the $^3$He atoms are electrical neutral and their orbital angular momentum does not have a magnetic moment, while their spins do.
+Note that the magnetic field $\vec{B}$ couples with $A_{\mu j}$ only through the spin indices $\mu,\nu$ because the $^3$He atoms are electrically neutral, and their orbital angular momentum does not have a magnetic moment, while their spin angular momentum does.
 Assuming that $\vec{B}$ is along the $z$-direction, one can see that $F^{(1)}$ and $F^{(2)}$ break the global symmetry to $\SO{3}_L \times \U{1}_{S_z}\times \U{1}_\phi$.
 Because these interaction terms $F^{(1)}$ and $F^{(2)}$ bring three types of spontaneous symmetry breaking depending on the coefficients, there are three corresponding phases:

 where the real parameters $p_1$, $p_2$, and $p_3$ are uniquely determined as functions of the coefficients $\alpha(T)$ and $\beta_i$, as demonstrated in the next section.